littletoyrobots/EUCMonitoringRedux/Installation.md

 1. Set the telegraf service Log On to a user with appropriate permissions to run the scripts.
 Read-Only administrator role should be fine.
 1. Start the EUCMonitoring-telegraf service.

-### Load the dashboards into Grafana
+### Log into Grafana

 NOTE: As this grows, more scripts and dashboards will be created.
 There might be one big easy script eventually, or a json fed script that calls the smaller functions, but for now, we're starting small.

-1. When the testing is complete, return to your browser window (or browse to `http://localhost:3000`) and hovering over the left panel, select `Dashboards` -> `Manage`
+1. When the testing is complete, browse to `http://localhost:3000`
-1. On the right side, click `Import`
-1. Click `Upload .json File` and browse to your `EUCMonitoringRedux-master\Dashboard` folder and pick `CADC-Overview.json`
-1. Where you see `Select a InfluxDB data source` select the drop down and select EUCMonitoring
-1. Click Import
-1. Repeat the process for `CVAD-Overview.json` or any subsequent dashboards you're interested in.
-1. Proceed to configure the scripts invoked by Telegraf
+1. The initial login will be username: `admin` password: `admin`, and you'll be prompted to change it.
+Please do.
+1. After login, at the top of the page, there will be a drop down where you can select the dashboards you wish to see.

 ### Uninstall